The Edible Campus Project

 Working in partnership

 The project was set up by Anne Touboulic, an Associate Professor in the Business School, along with Head of Sustainability Gavin Scott and Jenny Elliott, an Associate Professor in the School of Education.
-The advisory group, made up of staff and students from across the university and members of local community organisations, is steering the work and developing a future strategy.
-Partners are also involved, such as the Food Systems Institute.
+An advisory group, made up of staff and students from across the university and members of local community organisations, has developed an inspiring roadmap which sets out a vision for how our "edible campuses" could look in the future.
+Other partners involved include the Food Systems Institute.

 Edible Campus at The Royal Concert Hall as part of the Universities for Nottingham Sustainability Showcase in March 2024.